Karen Christensen

-Biography
+Early life

 Christensen's family came from the American Midwest.
 She was born in Indiana.
 Her father was a computer engineer and she grew up in Silicon Valley, in California.
-She was educated in the UK and at the College of Creative Studies at the University of California, Santa Barbara, where she studied with the critic Marvin Mudrick (whose books she began republishing in 2017).
+She was educated in the United Kingdom and at the College of Creative Studies at the University of California, Santa Barbara, where she studied with the critic Marvin Mudrick (whose books she began republishing in 2017).
 She had turned down Yale to study with Mudrick and turned down a post-graduation job at Condé Nast in New York.

+Career

 Christensen began her writing career with several cover stories for the UCSB alumni magazine, including a travel memoir and a feature about the Institute for Theoretical Physics, which included interviews with physicist Lee Smolin.
 After college she went first to Australia and then to London, where she worked at Blackwell Scientific Publications and then for Faber & Faber as secretary and editorial assistant to Valerie Eliot on the first volume of T. S. Eliot's Letters (1988).
-Her memoir Dear Mrs. Eliot was the cover story in the U.K. newspaper The Guardians Review. and when Valerie Eliot died in 2012 Christensen was quoted in The Times, the New York Times, and the Independent articles about the Eliot legacy.
+Her memoir Dear Mrs. Eliot was the cover story in the U.K. newspaper The Guardians Review..
+When Valerie Eliot died in 2012, Christensen was quoted in The Times, the New York Times, and the Independent articles about the Eliot legacy.
 Christensen was working with Sophia Mumford, widow of Lewis Mumford, on a book about her life when Mumford died in 1997.

 After returning to the United States in 1990 to promote the US edition of her first book, Home Ecology, she took a job as managing editor of the Encyclopedia of U.S. Foreign Relations, working with the Council on Foreign Relations in New York.
 In 1998 she cofounded Berkshire Publishing Group.
 She made her first trip to China in 2001 while working on the Encyclopedia of Modern Asia for Charles Scribner's Sons and later developed a number of China-related publications including Guanxi: The China Letter, the Encyclopedia of China, and ChinaConnectU.com.
 In 2017, she announced a partnership with the Encyclopedia of China Publishing House, part of the China Publishing Group, and their plans for an International Editorial Center in New York and Beijing.